1:1 Integrative Physiotherapy

 I offer in-person, online and a mixture of both.

-I am currently able to offer in-person appointment in Inverness.
+I am currently able to offer in-person appointment at the Kite Centre in Lochussie nr Dingwall.

-Home visits are available in the locality of Dingwall/Strathpeffer/Contin/Conon Bridge.
+Home visits are available in the locality of Dingwall/Strathpeffer/Contin/Conon Bridge (Surcharge is applicable for this)

 Please get in touch to see which method suits you best.